supermarin/Smart-Scroll-View/README.markdown

     - #import the SmartScrollview.h
     - Extend the SmartScrollView in your ViewController.h
     - In the InterfaceBuilder, wire the scrollView outlet (if not using IB, self.scrollView = theScrollView)

+Instead of you, it will:

+    - Add the scrollView as a subview.
+    - Set the scrollView's content size and frame size
+    - Automatically scroll when the keyboard pops up, and scroll back
+    - Release the view if using a non-arc environment
+    - Resign the text field's first responder by default, if you press Return

 ## iPhone / iPad support
 It works for both iPhone/iPad, and all you have to do is extend the controller and wire your scrollView outlet in the Interface Builder.